aws4embeddedlinux/aws4embeddedlinux-ci/README.md

 or [set a node prefix](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally).

 ## Known issues
-- Windows is currently not supported
+- Windows is currently not supported.
-- When using AWS Cloud9 a micro instance type will run out of memory
+- When using AWS Cloud9 a micro instance type will run out of memory.
-- Deletion of stacks while a CodePipeline is running this can lead to unexpected failures
+- Deletion of stacks while a CodePipeline is running can lead to unexpected failures.

 ## Security